Catrobat/Catroweb/doc/developer_README.md

 In our project we use a database migration system.

  - **never** make changes directly in the database with tools like phpMyAdmin.
- - make your changes in the "AppBundle\Entity\" folder (eg. FeaturedProgram.php)
+ - make your changes in the "Entity\" folder (eg. FeaturedProgram.php)

 ---
 #### If you have never used migrations before and "status" says no  _Executed Migrations_  but you have  _Available Migrations_: